ASSISTIVE DEVICES & THE SSA

 CANES

 Hand held assistive devices include walkers, canes, or crutches.
 You hold onto these devices with your hands to support or aid you in walking.
-When you use a one handed, hand held device to walk, like a cane, then you cannot use your other upper extremity for fine or gross movements.
+When you use a one handed, hand held device to walk, like a cane, then you cannot use your other hand for fine or gross movements.
 This will impact your ability to perform some kinds of jobs.
 When you use two canes, then you will not be able to use both arms to do other work activity.

 WALKERS